Zaschrona/demand-developer/README.md

 **Author:** Zaschrona

 Demand Developer lets you create new residential or workplace demand points, or expand existing ones, directly from the map.
-Adding Residents automatically creates matching workplace demand elsewhere; adding Workers creates matching residential demand, keeping the new demand balanced through commuter flows.
+Choose where and how much demand to add, and the mod automatically creates the matching demand and commuter connections elsewhere on the map.
+Development costs reflect both the local demand around the area and how much you have already expanded the city.

 ## Features

 - Expand existing demand points by +200, +400, +600, +800 or +1000 Residents or Workers.
 - Create new residential or workplace demand points.
-- Adapt commuter-group sizes to the scale of nearby demand.
-- Generate new commuter links from local travel patterns without simply copying existing flows.
+- New points are automatically named after the nearby street and district.
+- The mod automatically balances new Residents and Workers across the map.
+- The mod automatically connects new demand using nearby travel patterns.
+- Preview development costs before building.
+- Development costs scale with local demand and overall map growth.
+- View all developed points directly on the map.
-- Track spending, active demand and map growth, and remove development created by the mod.
+- Check stats on spending, added demand and map growth.
+- Easily remove development created by the mod.

 ## Installation